ev2900/Fluentd_Examples/Cloud9_Apache_Logs_S3/README.md

 - Replace *<your_aws_security_key>* next to *aws_sec_key*
 - Replace *<your_S3_bucket_name>* next to *s3_bucket*

-**Note** the CloudFormation stack creates an S3 bucket that you may use for this example.
-Look up the name of the bucket in the console.
-The CloudFormation stack also creates an IAM role *Fluentd_Service_Role* with the permissions Fluentd requires.
-You can use this role to generate an id + security key
+**Note** the CloudFormation stack creates an S3 bucket and IAM user that you may use for this example.
+The output section of the CloudFormation stack will provide you with the name of the S3 bucket and an access_id + security_key

 7. Change the permissions on the */var/log/apache2/access.log* folder and the */var/log/td-agent/s3* folder to allow Fluentd access